spxp/spxp-specs/SPXP-Spec.md

 | `after` | timestamp | Only include items with a timestamp after this date |

 Example:
-Let’s assume the posts endpoint is specified in the profile root document as
+Let's assume the posts endpoint is specified in the profile root document as
 ```
 https://spxp.example.com/posts?user=alice
 ```